waqfs/ekusasaizu/README.md

 ```

 > You will have to provide `VITE_BASE_PATH=/repo_name/` for the project to work as root on a custom path of the domain.

+### Copying

+This project is licensed under GPL-3.0 which, at a high level, allows you to commercially use, distribute, modify, patent, and use privately under the conditions that the copy is also under the GPL-3.0 license, discloses the source (this repository), and states the changes made.
+See [COPYING](./COPYING) for the actual permissions, conditions, and limitations.

+Developed by Connor Walmsley [@waqfs](https://github.com/waqfs) and Rishik Panjugala [@rishiksaip](https://github.com/rishiksaip) for the [Gemini Live Agent Challenge](https://geminiliveagentchallenge.devpost.com) sponsored by [Google Cloud](https://geminiliveagentchallenge.devpost.com).